mdn/browser-compat-data/compat-data-schema.md

 feature.

 A feature has at least one sub-feature, representing the basic support.
-It is always named `"basic"`.
+It is always named `"basic_support"`.

 The basic support feature represents the minimal set of functionality included when a feature is qualified of 'supported'.
 What this represents depends of the evolution of the feature over time, both in term of specification and of browser support.
-Another way of seeing it is to consider `"support"` as representing all the functionality of the feature that doesn't have its own sub-feature(s).
+Another way of seeing it is to consider `"basic_support"` as representing all the functionality of the feature that doesn't have its own sub-feature(s).

 ### Sub-feature

 A sub-feature is the basic entity having browser compatibility information.
-As explained in the previous paragraph, any feature has at least one sub-feature called `'support'`, but it may many more.
+As explained in the previous paragraph, any feature has at least one sub-feature called `'basic_support'`, but it may many more.

 A sub-feature may have three properties.